Apple's 2020 was all about what's under the hood

-If you look at Apple's lineup of iPhones and Mac computers in a store this year, you'd probably struggle to see the difference from last year's models.
-They're all roughly the same size and shape.
-This year's iPhone 12 family is more boxy than 2019's iPhone 11, and it has a new smaller iPhone 12 Mini starting at $699.
-But inside, Apple made some of the most significant changes to its devices in years.
-And Apple watchers believe they'll have lasting repercussions on the company for years.
+If you look at Apple's new lineup of iPhones and Macs, you'll probably struggle to see the difference from last year's models.
+They're roughly the same size and shape.
+This year's iPhone 12 family is a bit boxier than 2019's iPhone 11, though there is a new, smaller iPhone 12 Mini.
+The same goes for Mac exteriors.
+It's hard to pinpoint changes.
+But inside, Apple has made some of the most significant changes to its devices in years.
+And Apple watchers believe they'll have lasting repercussions.

-Those changes are 5G wireless for the iPhone and the introduction of its own CPU processing brains for the Mac.
-The company said those two technologies will bring faster and more reliable connections for the iPhone and better battery life, performance and portability for the Mac computers, helping them stand out from a sea of similar low-profile aluminum and glass devices across the tech industry.
+Those changes are 5G wireless for the iPhone and the introduction of its own processor for the Mac.
+Apple has said these technologies will mean faster, more reliable connections for the iPhone and better battery life, performance and portability for Mac computers.
+The interior changes are designed to help Apple devices stand out from a sea of similar lower-profile aluminum and glass competitors.

 "Advancements of this magnitude only come from making bold changes," Apple CEO Tim Cook said during one of Apple's events announcing the changes.
 "We've come so far for a device that's so important to our daily lives," he said at another.